Skip to content

 --upload-file /path/to/bank_statement.pdf \

-Step 3: Create the File Record in Your Package
+Step 3: Attach the File to Your Package

 Endpoint: